8 Hip Strengthening Exercises for Runners from a Trainer

 There are many benefits of doing hip strengthening exercises for runners.
 Here are a few of the most significant rewards of strengthening your hips:

 • Improved running performance.
-Strong hips help you generate more power and speed when you run.
+Strong hips help you generate more power and speed when you run, reducing hip weakness and running gait issues.
 This can help you run faster, run longer, and avoid injuries.

 • Reduced risk of injuries.
 Weak hips can lead to imbalances in your running gait, increasing your risk of injuries such as IT band syndrome, runner's knee, and hip pain.
 Strong hips help to stabilize your pelvis and prevent these injuries.

 • Prevents and eases osteoarthritis.
 According to Harvard Health Publishing, hip strengthening exercises can help prevent and reduce symptoms of osteoarthritis.
-If you have arthritis, hip exercises can improve your range of motion and help you move more efficiently.
+If you have arthritis, hip exercises can improve your range of motion, allow you to move more efficiently, and reduce tightness in your hip adductors.

 • Improved running economy.
 Running economy is the energy you expend to run a certain distance.
 Strong hips can help you run more efficiently, saving you energy and improving your performance.